laminlabs/lamindb/README.md

 ```

-LaminDB is a Python library to help manage data & analyses related to biology.
+LaminDB is a Python library to manage data & analyses related to biology.
+Most importantly, you can:

-It tracks data flow through pipelines, notebooks & app uploads to let you rely on results & learn from your project history.
+- Track data flow through pipelines, notebooks & app uploads to better learn from your project history.

-And it manages biological knowledge & experimental design in registries to let you access & validate data in a unified way:
+- Manage knowledge & metadata in registries to access, transform & validate data in a unified way.

+The API is organized in a data warehousing & learning process:

 <img src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/BunYmHkyFLITlM5MYQS2.png" width="500px">